The Best Citizenship by Investment Programs for 2022

 If you go the rental route, although it is a much lower amount, this is also money you won’t be getting back.

-And last of all, unlike the citizenship programs in Vanuatu and the Caribbean that don’t care if you ever show up, Malta needs you to put in time on the ground to show proof of connection to the country.
+And last of all, unlike the Caribbean citizenship by investment programs that don’t care if you ever show up, Malta needs you to put in time on the ground to show proof of connection to the country.

 And that’s not even mentioning the new three-year timeline for those who opt for the lower donation amount that basically turns this program into a glorified fast-track Golden Visa.